harmony-one/x/progress/theo-fandrich.md

+2023-11-04 Sun: Tested new Tested various implementations of Sun's chunking and built to testflight.
+Coordinated and noted behavioral bugs for remote engineers to fix.
+Worked on generating and researching a solution for the limitation on the internal test codes.

 2023-11-03 Fri: Organized information for beta and app store submission [here](https://www.notion.so/harmonyone/App-Store-Beta-Submission-a0ad78ce2bd44460aa61a15a58314d0a).

 2023-11-02 Thu: Conducted thorough product testing and generated testflight codes for demo day.